 Lots of people are starting to bike in record numbers.
 And anyone who has ridden a bike knows there is plenty to worry about.
 From heavy traffic to high downhill speeds to potholes, knowing what to do and being comfortable in various situations is a must to stay safe.
+Make the most of your time in the saddle by learning how to improve your confidence on a bike.

 Gaining confidence, however, requires lots and lots of practice and patience.
 To help combat some of these fears and learn to gain more confidence on the bike, we spoke with Hunter Allen, CEO and founder of Peaks Coaching Group, for his advice for anyone battling some of these mental aspects of the sport.